bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

   |		|		|

  * ### Status of the requirements

 Before starting the last milestone, we met again as a team and discussed the [Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements) we had previously determined.
 After this talk, we determined which features of our application, which we have been working on for two semesters, could be implemented until the final milestone, which were prioritized, or which could be completed until the final version of the application.
 Upon the final decisions, our team member Canberk made the necessary changes in the requirements and documented the changes that made in [the created wiki page](https://github.com/bounswe/bounswe2022group5/wiki/Changes-in-Requirements).

-Since it was out final milestone, we can look at all the [Functional Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1-functional-requirements) that we have created and arranged, and to what extent we have completed them.
+Since it was our final milestone, we can look at all the [Functional Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1-functional-requirements) that we have created and arranged, and to what extent we have completed them.
 In the [User Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#11-user-requirements), we can firstly look to the [User Profile](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#111-user-profile) section.
 For this section, our first subcategory is the [Sign-up](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1111-sign-up), the part about where people register so they can post on our app.
 For this requirements, since we had not implemented the e-mail authentication for our application, the only requirement missing is:
 -   **1.1.1.1.8**  Guest users shall confirm their e-mail addresses via e-mail authentication while registering.